Web2Grasp: Learning Functional Grasps from Web Images of Hand-Object Interactions: Method

+While reconstructed robot HOI data from web images capture functional interactions, robot grasps obtained through direct retargeting are often physically implausible due to the embodiment gap between human and robot hands, inaccuracies in hand detection, and mismatches between web-image objects and aligned target objects.
+To leverage this dataset for training a model capable of generating grasps across diverse objects, we address the challenge from two perspectives: (1) algorithmically, by employing a more robust model to handle noise in HOI grasps (discussed in this section), and (2) data-wise, by filtering out poorly reconstructed grasps through geometry-based and simulation-based evaluation (Sec.~\ref{sec:sim_aug}).

-\myparagraph{Interaction-Centric Grasping Model Training} With the robot HOI reconstructed from web images, we use them to train a grasping model capable of generating functional grasps for diverse objects.
-Traditional robot-centric grasping models~\cite{liu2021synthesizing, wan2023unidexgrasp++} require accurate target joint configurations as training labels, while object-centric models~\cite{li2023gendexgrasp} rely on precise contact maps of the object shape.
-Although our reconstructed HOI data captures the essential functionality of hand-object interactions, it lacks the precision of human-collected datasets and is therefore not directly suitable for these methods.
-A more robust alternative is the interaction-centric model DRO~\citep{wei2024d}, which predicts dense point-to-point distances between the robot hand in its grasping configuration and the object.
-This formulation is suited for learning functional grasp patterns from imperfect HOI data, and we adopt DRO for training on our reconstructed dataset.
+Instead of relying on robot-centric grasping models~\cite{liu2021synthesizing, wan2023unidexgrasp++}, which require accurate target joint configurations, or object-centric models~\cite{li2023gendexgrasp}, which depend on precise contact maps of object shapes, we adopt a more robust alternative: the interaction-centric model DRO~\cite{wei2024d}.
+DRO predicts dense point-to-point distances between the robot hand in a grasp configuration and the object, making it well-suited for learning functional grasp patterns from imperfect HOI data.
+We therefore use DRO to train on our reconstructed dataset.